TomosRich/PLIF-Processing/paper.md

 $$
 E=aI(c-b)
-[A customized caption formatEquation for fluorescent emittance, where E is the emittance, a is a calibration constant, I is the light intensity, c is the dye concentration, and b is the background intensity.]
+![A customized caption formatEquation for fluorescent emittance, where E is the emittance, a is a calibration constant, I is the light intensity, c is the dye concentration, and b is the background intensity.]
 $$